-The actuarial assumptions used in the October 1, 2017 valuation were based on the results of actuarial experience study performed on July 29,2014 for the period 1995-2013.
+The actuarial assumptions used in the October 1, 2018 valuation were based on the results of actuarial experience study performed on July 29, 2015.

 The Long-Term Expected Rate of Return on Pension Pan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, Net of Pension Plan investment expenses and inflation) are developed for each major asset class.